RaminHAL9001/haskell-exercises/Calculator.md

   start with whitespace, the function should return the string unchanged.

 ### 3.2.
-Define a function for parsing constant values such as "pi".
+Define a function for parsing constant values such as "pi"
 Please call this function `parseLabel`.
 Use the `Prelude.span` function and the `Data.Char.isAlpha` function.
 The type of this function should be: